 Where Can I Find MAT?

 Start with a conversation at your next doctor’s appointment.
-Explain your alcohol habit, and listen to your doctor’s advice.
+Explain your drinking behaviors, and listen to your doctor’s advice.
 Some insurance plans require doctors to refer their patients to treatment, so this chat is a good place to start the healing process.

-When you’re ready to join a treatment program, your doctor could help you find a reputable option.
-Or you could use a tool from the Substance Abuse and Mental Health Services Administration, such as the National Helpline or the online treatment finder.
+When you’re ready to join a treatment program, your doctor could help you find a reputable option, such as Boca Recovery Center.

 No matter what method you use to find the care you need, keep searching until you get it.
 With treatment, you can recover.